adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 ### Compliance with laws and regulations

 In handling personal information,
-ChallengeHub observes the laws and regulations that apply to the protection of personal information.
+ChallengeHub observes Japanese laws and regulations that apply to the protection of personal information.

-If it is necessary to collect, use and provide personal information, we observe Djinn Mentor's personal information protection management system in accordance with the Japanese Industrial Standard "Personal Information Protection Management System Requirements (JIS Q 15001)" as part of our efforts to manage such information under strict control.

 ### About the handling of sensitive personal information and sensitive information.